kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 [ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

+- **Unit Tests**: Verify adding/removing taints, ensuring pods are evicted accordingly.
+- **Integration Tests**: Confirm that a node is effectively reserved, pods referencing the reservation can schedule, and conflicting pods are removed.
+- **E2E Tests**: Use a mock DRA driver in a real cluster to validate end-to-end functionality (allocation, eviction, deallocation).

 ##### Prerequisite testing updates